samassango/Generate-username/README.md

-## Generate username from Codebyte
+## Generate username using angular from Codebyte